Uttar Pradesh State Road Transport Corporation: Types of buses

 Operates CNG city buses under JNNURM in Agra, Kanpur, Lucknow, Mathura, Ghaziabad, Noida, Greater Noida.

 Awards and achievements

 The Uttar Pradesh State Road Transport Corporation (UPSRTC) achieved a magnificent feat by setting a Guinness Book of World Records for the largest parade of buses anywhere in the world.
 As many as 500 special Kumbh Mela buses were paraded for this purpose in the city of Prayagraj in Uttar Pradesh.
 The fleet of 500 buses was paraded on a stretch of 3.2 kilometres.
 Observers from the Guinness Book of World Records were present at the scene and handed over the certificate.
+UPSRTC is going to give free travel of 4000 kilometer every year through smart card to such teachers working in the state who are honored with national or state award.